tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 If time remains, show students the [NYC taxi trips](https://nyc-taxi.pyviz.demo.anaconda.com/dashboard) dashboard, a geospatial map reporting on taxi routes, pick up and drop off locations, and trips by the hour.

 * Interact with the visualization using the widget bar (i.e., pan, zoom, hover, etc.).
-Ask students the following question:
+Ask students the following questions:

   * Jupyter Lab and Panel can both render interactive plots.
 In what ways do these technologies differ?

     * **Answer:** Jupyter Lab renders locally, whereas Panel can render plots over the internet.

-  * Ask students what the value is behind having a dashboard that opens over the internet rather than just locally.
+  * What is the value in having a dashboard that opens over the internet, rather than just locally?

     * **Answer:** More users can access and leverage the dashboard.